MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/clientapi/reference/GetGlobalContext-ClientGlobalContext.js.aspx.md

 ## GetGlobalContext function

-The **GetGlobalContext** function returns the same context object as returned by the **Xrm.Utility.getGlobalContext** method, which implies that the context object will have the same properties and methods as **Xrm.Utility.getGlobalContext**.
+The **GetGlobalContext** function returns the same context object as returned by the **Xrm.Utility.getGlobalContext** method, which implies that the context object will have the same properties and methods as available for **Xrm.Utility.getGlobalContext**.
 More information: Xrm.Utility.[getGlobalContext](Xrm-Utility/getGlobalContext.md)

 ## ClientGlobalContext.js.aspx